ShadowJack/code_navigator/README.md

 #### Run in Docker
 1. Rename `.env.template` to `.env` and put your settings there
 2. Build a Docker image: `docker build -t code_navigator:latest .`
-3. Run a container: `docker run -p 5000:5000 code_navigator:latest`
+3. Run a container: `docker run -p 8000:8000 code_navigator:latest`
 #### Run on the host machine
 1. Install required packages with `pip install -r requirements.txt`
 2. Rename `.env.template` to `.env` and put your settings there
 3. Run the server: `uvicorn web_service:app --reload `

 ## Web service API
+Interactive documentation is available at http://127.0.0.1:8000/docs when running the service locally.

 ### POST /loadFromGitHub
 Process your source code that's located on GitHub and upload it to a vector storage.